-Northern Thailand is surrounded by highmountains.
-The climate is cooler than in other parts of the country, so in the winter months there are many tourists.
-North Thailand is considered one of the most beautiful places in the country.
-Previously, its territory was partially unavailable due to the civil wars that took place in neighboring Myanmar, riots and other problems.
-Today no obstacles tourists do not meet, but when traveling it is recommended to be careful, resting in the provinces of Mae Hong Son and so close to the Myanmar border.
-The local population uses a special Thai dialect and understands the usual Thai.
-The tribes living in the mountains, speak their own languages.
-The northern part of the country has several borders with Laos and Myanmar, so the neighboring country can enter at any time.
+Northern Thailand is surrounded by high mountains.
+The climate there is cooler than in the rest of the country, so there are many tourists during the winter months.
+North of Thailand is considered one of the most beautiful places in the country.
+Previously, its territory was partially inaccessible due to civil wars in neighboring Myanmar, riots and other problems.
+Today, tourists do not meet any obstacles, but when traveling, it is recommended to be careful when resting in the provinces of Mae Hong Son and Tak, near Myanmar.
+The local population uses a special Thai dialect and also understands the usual Thai language.
+The tribes living in the mountains speak their own languages.
+The northern part of the country has several borders with Laos and Myanmar, so you can enter the neighboring country at any time.

-The starting point for many travelersis Chiang Mai.
+Chiang Mai is the starting point for many travelers.
 From there they move to the northern borders of the country.
-The main reason for the attractiveness of the area is stunning rural landscapes and villages of hill tribes.
-The recommended walking tours between November and March, during the cold season.
-Heading to the north of Chiang Mai, the tourists coming to Chiang mountain range, where the caves are spectacular.
-Chiang Mai is one of the main settlements in the north of the state.
-It is the second largest city of Thailand, which is of great importance for the social, political, religious and cultural spheres.
-From Bangkok, it is separated 700 km.
-By plane it is possible to overcome the distance in 1 hour, by bus - about 10 hours.
-The town is surrounded by a defensive moat and thick walls.
-Inside, there are many ancient buildings and churches of interest to travelers.
+The main reason for the attractiveness of the area is the stunning countryside and hill tribe settlements.
+It is recommended to go hiking from November to March, during the cold season.
+Heading north of Chiang Mai, tourists approach the Chiang mountain range, where there are picturesque caves.
+Chiang Mai is considered one of the main settlements in the north of the state.
+It is the second largest city in Thailand, which is of great importance for the socio-political, religious and cultural spheres.
+It is 700 km away from Bangkok.
+By plane, this distance can be covered in 1 hour, by bus - in about 10 hours.
+The city is surrounded by a defensive moat and a powerful fortress wall.
+Inside there are many ancient structures and temples of interest to travelers.